yisraelg3/phase-3-dynamic-orms-readme/README.md

 # Dynamic ORMs

-## Objectives
+## Learning Goals

-1. Explain why a dynamic ORM is useful to us as developers
+- Explain why a dynamic ORM is useful to us as developers
-2. Build a basic dynamic ORM
+- Build a basic dynamic ORM
-3. Build a dynamic ORM that can be used by any given Ruby class
+- Build a dynamic ORM that can be used by any given Ruby class

 ## Why Dynamic ORMs?